-- The core usage is the average of the ratios of CPU time to wall clock time used, over the problems solved.
-This measures the extent to which the systems take advantage of multiple cores. - The efficiency measure combines the number of problems solved with the time taken.
+The core usage measures the extent to which the systems take advantage of multiple cores.
+It is the average of the ratios of CPU time used to wall clock time used, over the problems solved.

+• The efficiency measure combines the number of problems solved with the time taken.
 It is the average of the inverses of the times taken for problems solved, multiplied by the fraction of problems solved.
 This can be interpreted intuitively as the average of the solution rates for problems solved, multiplied by the fraction of problems solved.
 Efficiency is computed for both CPU time and wall clock time, to measure how efficiently the systems use one core and multiple cores respectively.

 At some time after the competition all high ranking systems in each division are tested over the entire TPTP.
 This provides a final check for soundness (see Section 6.1 regarding soundness checking before the competition).
 If a system is found to be unsound during or after the competition, but before the competition report is published, and it cannot be shown that the unsoundness did not manifest itself in the competition, then the system is retrospectively disqualified.
-At some time after the competition, the solutions from the winners (of divisions ranked by the numbers of solutions output) are checked by the panel.
+At some time after the competition, the solutions from the winners are checked by the panel.
 If any of the solutions are unacceptable, i.e., they are sufficiently worse than the samples provided, then that system is retrospectively disqualified.
 All disqualifications are explained in the competition report.